Kuan-Ying/SpotifyRadio/README.md

 # TODOs:
-- Renew Spotify user token after it expires
+- Renew Spotify user token after it expires (currently it is using Implicit Grant Flow)
-- Sync logic with firebase
+- Redirect logic after access token is obtained
-- Refactor the way to obtain Spotify user token
-- Chat room with firebase
+- sharing link